Service (systems architecture)

 OASIS defines a service as "a mechanism to enable access to one or more capabilities, where the access is provided using a prescribed interface and is exercised consistent with constraints and policies as specified by the service description".

+SOMF (Service-Oriented Modelling Framework) defines a service as "a cohesive entity that encapsulates business requirements and can be technologically defined as a software component".

+Typical examples include web services, which provide third parties with access to specific functions over the Internet, network or system services, and telecommunications services.
+Also, application services that help, for example, track schedules, book appointments, accelerate order processing, and manage resources via a web interface.

 Service engineering

 A business analyst, domain expert, and/or enterprise architecture team will develop the organization's service model first by defining the top level business functions.
 Once the business functions are defined, they are further partitioned and refined into services that represent the processes and activities needed to manage the assets of the organization in their various states.
 One example is the separation of the business function "Manage Orders" into services such as "Create Order", "Fulfill Order", "Ship Order", "Invoice Order" and "Cancel/Update Order".
 These business functions have to have a granularity that is adequate in the given project and domain context.

 Many analysis and design methods can be used for service engineering, both general purpose ones such as OpenUP and Domain-Driven Design as well as those discussed under Service-oriented modeling.